Nikhilink/Break-Out/readme.md

 - Original code in the course is in LÖVE 2D which supports systems like Particle Systems, for this project I created my own Particle System

+- Option to change the Paddle color from available Paddle colors

+- To add in future
+    - Add PowerUps, Save High-Scores, UnBreakable Blocks
 ## Start Screen

 ![Breakout Game Screenshot](readme_files/start_screen.png)